-The following are importance/Roles of soil organic matter:
+The following are importance or Roles of soil organic matter:

 - Organic Matter creates a granular condition of soil which maintains favorable condition of aeration and permeability.